Man stood in front of a Healthwatch banner

 Man standing in front of a healthwatch banner

-Enter & View visits are carried out as ‘announced visits’ where arrangements are made with the service provider, or, if certain circumstances dictate, as ‘unannounced’ visits.
+Enter and View visits are carried out as ‘announced visits’ where arrangements are made with the service provider, or, if certain circumstances dictate, as ‘unannounced’ visits.

-Our volunteers allow us to see the services available to the public and find out what improvements could be made.
+Our representatives allow us to see the services available to the public and find out what improvements could be made.

 Find out more